Gela894/cloud-security-engineer-journey/README.md

 -----

 ## 🧪Hands-on Labs
-- These labs shows my daily exercises for each week.
+- These labs show my daily exercises.

 -----

 ## 🛠️ Projects

-- These projects provide a summary of what I learn each week.
+- These projects provide a summary of what I learn.

 - [week-1 Project-a.md](week-1/Project-a.md)